po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/02-Day/02-Day-LessonPlan.md

 * In this lesson, students will complete activities `15-Ins_Workbox-Service-Workers` through `27-Evr_Git-Hooks`.

-* This unit features activities that will require students to save and refresh the browser in order to see changes.
+* This module features activities that will require students to save and refresh the browser in order to see changes.
 The very nature of PWAs means that, by design, students will likely run into issues with cached assets interfering while debugging and testing.

   > **Important**: If you are having issues with cached assets, please use a private or incognito window to view the application.